Algorithmic Rituals

 Algorithmic Rituals presented by EMMEDIA

 Algorithmic Rituals is an interactive, collaborative movement art piece in which visitors create rituals that ponder how we can create space for ourselves in the context of worlds structured so largely by computers.
 It culminates in a collaborative, improvised dance.
 From social media to search engines and healthcare to our jobs, computers are making so many decisions about all of us, and there’s often little say we have.
-We are currently planning sessions for March 2022.

 If you’d like a preview of Algorithmic Rituals, please check out the above video produced by EMMEDIA.